 The Conservatory of Dance School is performance based.
 There are four performance periods each year.
 The Conservatory of Dance performs regularly at the Saint Mary's O'Laughlin Auditorium and South Bend Civic Theater in collaboration with Conservatory of Dance Company.
 Additional Company performances are given in other venues such as Century Center, Clay High School, Art Beat, Mishawaka Summer Fest, various retirement assisted living centers, and several elementary schools within the South Bend School Corporation.
 The heavy performance schedule means that rehearsals are a part of the School timetable from the first day of the year to the last.

-Conservatory of Dance is pleased to present Ballet Chicago in Spring Swing at the Lerner Theater on March 16, 2013 at 7:30pm.
-The program, a mix of classical ballet and contemporary dance will include Dan Duell’s River Suite, Metamorphosis, by local choreographer and Conservatory teacher, Dawn Deahl, and George Balanchine’s stunning masterpiece, Serenade.
-The program will also feature a premier work by Ted Seymour, Chicago-based choreographer and dancer with the Suzanne Farrell Ballet.
+Conservatory of Dance is pleased to present Ballet Chicago and Gregory Hancock Dance Theatre in Spring Repertory with music from George Gershwin.
+The performance will be at the Lerner Theatre on March 28, 2015 at 7:30pm.
+The program, a mix of classical ballet and contemporary dance, will include George Balanchine's Who Cares, and River's Edge by Indianapolis choreographer Gregory Hancock.
+The program will also feature a work by Ted Seymour, Chicago-based choreographer and dancer with The Suzanne Farrell Ballet.

 In our annual children's showcase, young dancers perform scenes from classic fairy tales.